How Do I Program an Encore FireFighter FF345 to a 2GIG GC3?

 The FF345 must also be in its own test mode when testing.
 The sensor automatically enters test mode upon powering up, and it stays in this mode for one (1) hour.
 To put the device back in test mode, simply remove the cover, take out the battery, reapply the battery, and reapply the cover.
 The FF345 will now be in its test mode for the next hour.

 Once your system is in its test mode and the FF345 is also in its test mode, you can conduct the actual test.
-You will need to activate your smoke detector or CO detector and trigger its sounder.
+You will need to activate your smoke detector or CO detector to trigger its sounder.
 How you do this will depend on the smoke detector or CO detector.
 Some devices will have a test button for this purpose.
 Others may require you to use canned smoke or canned carbon monoxide gas.
 Upon activating the smoke detector or CO detector, its sounder should activate.
 This will activate the FF345 and cause an alarm on the system.

 6. Clear the GC3 alarm.
 After a successful test, you will need to clear the alarm from your 2GIG GC3.
 To do this, first disarm the system using your Master Code.
 This will silence the system.
 Next, you will need to acknowledge that the alarm occurred.
 At the top of the main screen of the 2GIG GC3, click the Notifications icon, followed by the Alarms button.
 A list of prior alarms will be displayed.
 Choose "Clear Alarm History".
 Your FF345 device does not require a physical reset.

 7. Clear from Alarm.com.
 If you are using the 2GIG GC3 System with Alarm.com for alarm monitoring service, then you may also need to clear the condition from that platform.
 Failure to complete this step may result in Alarm.com still showing the device as "Not Reset".
-If this happens, you may see something similar to the picture below when looking at your sensors list.
+If this happens, you may see something similar to the picture below when looking at your sensor list.

 Did you find this answer useful?